Is it OK to Travel to Japan During Golden Week?

 With pleasant temperatures in Tokyo, between 52 °F in the morning and 71 °F in the afternoon (11 °C and 22 °C), and lots of sunny days, the Golden Week is the perfect time to admire Japan’s nature and enjoy all sorts of outdoor activities.

-Even if there are other great months to visit Japan (you can read my previous article on Japan’s weather for more information), there’s no doubt that April and May are the most desired months.
+Even if there are other great months to visit Japan, there’s no doubt that April and May are the most desired months.

 Another reason for traveling during Golden Week is the cherry blossom viewing.
 This event, widely celebrated throughout Japan, is one of the most beautiful things you’ll ever see in your life so don’t miss this opportunity.

 Also, there will be festivals everywhere.
-From Children’s Day celebrations to all kind of flower viewing events.
+From Children’s Day celebrations to all kinds of flower-viewing events.

 The downside of traveling during Golden Week

-As we saw before, the Golden Week is a very prized time for traveling and therefore it has the usual inconvenient of a peak season.
+As we saw before, the Golden Week is a very prized time for traveling and therefore it has the usual inconvenience of a peak season.

-The biggest inconvenient will be the crowds.
-OK, Japan is already known as a crowded country because of some cities like Tokyo that has more than 13 million inhabitants, but during Golden Week the crowds are just huge.
+The biggest inconvenience will be the crowds.
+OK, Japan is already known as a crowded country because of some cities like Tokyo which has more than 13 million inhabitants, but during Golden Week the crowds are just huge.

 Hotels are no exception to crowds and it will be hard to find a hotel available during the Golden Week dates.
 To help you find a hotel more easily, you can use the search box below which will enhance the probability of finding a good hotel during Golden Week.

 If you plan on visiting famous sightseeing spots, make sure you’re ready to face crowds like you’ve never seen before.
-Japan being one of the preferred touristic destinations at the moment, sightseeing spots are usually crowded, but during Golden Week it is even worse.
-Not only you will find other tourists like you, but also thousands of locals that took some vacations during Golden Week.
+Japan being one of the preferred tourist destinations at the moment, sightseeing spots are usually crowded, but during Golden Week it is even worse.
+Not only you will find other tourists like you, but also thousands of locals who took some vacations during Golden Week.

 Tips for traveling during Golden Week